• Proposed

 Habitat and Ecology

-Hypogeous, solitary or scattered in ‘nests’, usually buried quite deep in the mineral soil.
-Ectomycorrhizal, growing with Pinaceae, especially Red Fir (Abies magnifica).
-Occurring from near sea-level to subalpine forests; producing sporophores from soon after snow melt in early spring, through summer, or into fall.
+It is hypogeous, solitary or scattered in ‘nests’, usually buried quite deep in the mineral soil.
+It is an ectomycorrhizal species, growing with Pinaceae, especially Red Fir (Abies magnifica).
+It occurs from near sea-level to subalpine forests; producing sporophores from soon after snow melt in early spring, through summer, or into fall.

 Threats

 Most recent collections have been made in high elevation, old growth Red Fir (Abies magnifica) forests; a number of historic collections come from the Sierra Nevada foothills, in areas that have been largely developed.
-Continued loss of habitat, decline in old growth forests, and hotter, stand replacing fires may be detrimental to this species.
+Continued loss of habitat, declines in old growth forests and hotter, stand replacing fires may be detrimental to this species.

 Conservation Actions